 Locklizard DRM products support both dynamic and static watermarks to discourage copying of documents.

-Dynamic watermarks may be used as a form of copy preventing, because the individual allowing the watermarked document to be copied is also associating their own identity with it, and they most likely do not want to be identified as the source of copied materials.
+Dynamic watermarks may be used as a form of copy prevention, because the individual allowing the watermarked document to be copied is also associating their own identity with it, and they most likely do not want to be identified as the source of copied materials.

 User identification can be applied to viewed and/or printed documents.
 Publishers only have to protect a document once as the secure viewer software dynamically applies the correct user and system information.